binarapps/baca-react-native-template/docs/docs/tutorials/SCRIPTS.md

 ## Generate last update info

-This script is automatically executed after running `yarn update:production`, this will return ids of last udpate:
+This script is automatically executed after running `yarn update:production` (or staging|qa), this will return ids of last udpate:

 ```
 BACA - 2.1.0: